 Having reliable, high-performance IT tools is especially important to meet the needs and demands of the newer generations in the workforce, who expect state-of-the-art digital platforms with strong collaborative capabilities.

 The PMO is also in charge of ensuring proper user adoption of the PPM toolset through training, communication and change management efforts.

-That ability to automate anything and everything that can be automated frees up and empowers project execution teams, limits errors and failures, and minimizes project cycle times.
+That ability to automate anything and everything frees up and empowers project execution teams, limits errors and failures, and minimizes project cycle times.
 The organization can get products or services to market faster, ahead of competition, and consolidate its market position.

 Efficient Resource Management